-Detail on Treviño’s family is still pending.
-His mother was Aurora Castro Mata; although we do not know his father’s given name, he was an umpire and boxer who supported his children in whatever they chose to play.
-Alex’s older brother Carlos, who is 14 years senior to Alex, also played pro baseball.
-In 1958, he was the catcher for the Monterrey team that won the Little League World Series for the second straight time.
+Treviño’s family mother was Aurora Castro Mata.
+His father, Carlos Treviño Támez was an umpire and boxer who supported his children in whatever they chose to play.
+Alex was the seventh of the 10 Treviño children.
+The oldest was Carlos "Bobby" Treviño; the others were Jorge Alberto, Santiago, María Aurora, María Elena, Héctor, Gerardo, Ricardo, and María Josefina.
+Carlos, who is 14 years senior to Alex, was the catcher for the Monterrey team that won the Little League World Series for the second straight time in 1958.
 The squad starred future big-league shortstop Héctor Torres, then a pitcher.
 Carlos first appeared in the Mexican League for the Diablos Rojos of Mexico City in 1964, but spent most of that season and 1965 with their farm club in San Luis Potosí.
 After hitting .336 in 1966, the first baseman/outfielder signed with the California Angels that October.
-In the U.S., he was known as “Bobby.”

 The peak of Carlos Treviño’s career was 17 games with the Angels in 1968.
 Carlos spent one more summer north of the border, going from Triple A to Double A. He still might have gotten another callup that year after tying Ike Boone’s Texas League record with a 37-game hitting streak.
 He lost his chance, though, when California fired manager Bill Rigney in late May.
 Carlos returned home after the ’69 season and continued to play in the Mexican summer and winter leagues through 1979.